 3) Find a goal, or something to fun for.
 If you’re training with a reason in mind, such as an upcoming race, you’re much more likely to stick to your fitness goals.

 Tip: The Shanghai Jinqiao 8 km race is coming up.
 The Shanghai Marathon takes place every December.
-For a total listing of marathons in asia for 2012, click here.

 4) Still overwhelmed?
 We can help.
 For a primer on running in Shanghai, we can show you many fun places to run in Shanghai.
 With routes from 8-27 km, we’ve got tons of ideas for how to keep it ineteresting.
 Good for singles, groups of expat friends, or just visitors to Shanghai, we’ll show you fun routes all over the city.